hermonochy/QuizMaster/README.md

 ![](images/QM2.png)

 1. Run quizcreator by opening QuizMaster and clicking `Make a Quiz`.
 You can also start it separately with `./quizcreator` on the command line interface in Linux.
 2. Use it to manage and create quiz questions.
 The `Add` button can add questions.
 As it is multiple choice, you need to give a correct answer and a set of wrong answers, separated by commas.
-Adding questions is easy and intuitive.
+Further instructions can be viewed via the implemented tooltips.

 ## QuizMasterMini
 [QuizMasterMini](https://github.com/hermonochy/QuizMasterMini) is a smaller version of the application, made for smaller devices or people on a budget with data volumes.